 Instead they’ve partnered with like-minded people and associations, most notably the Wild Tomorrow Fund.
 Anton says “John Steward and Wendy Hapgood are amazing people with total dedication to conservation and wildlife.
 I have been in contact with many NGO’s and non-profits but they are mostly top heavy with egos and consultants with nothing but theory and paperwork, which stalls the actual efforts where the money is badly needed.
 With Wild Tomorrow Fund the funds go straight into the field where it’s used and managed by the people doing the actual work.
 Their ecologists are 100% committed and have a great relationship with everyone they work with, both in private reserves and government parks”.

 Their relationship with The Wild Tomorrow Fund resulted in the Ukuwela conservancy, the base for their environmental awareness courses.
 Emma is often an “office widow” as Anton spends weeks at international trade shows and presenting to schools, colleges and universities to get youth groups- from veterinary students to expedition groups, sporting and educational school tours- to South Africa on very hands-on, customised programmes that cover all facets of ecology and the importance of conservation.

 Umkhumbi offers internships with up to three month placements, or a minimum of two weeks (www.wildvolunteers.com) volunteering.
-Included are basic bush skills, core conservation principals, night skies, game walks, game drives, iSimangaliso Wetland park visits and more- work and play combined.
+Included are basic bush skills, core conservation principles, night skies, game walks, game drives, iSimangaliso Wetland park visits and more- work and play combined.

 Umkhumbi Lodge has a clinic and interns spend time working on animals that have generally come from rehabilitation centres such as CROW (crowkzn.co.za ) and are now ready for release into the wild.